Plane snacks - one of the essential components for an enjoyable and satisfying long flight, yet so often overlooked.

-Full of vitamins, and flavoured with fruit juice, these little treats will keep a smile on their faces.
+Full of vitamins, and flavored with fruit juice, these little treats will keep a smile on their faces.

 Honey and chai oatmeal balls

-These snacks are a fantastic source of protein and fibre and taste just like cookie dough, without all the bad additives and artificial flavours.
+These snacks are a fantastic source of protein and fibre and taste just like cookie dough, without all the bad additives and artificial flavors.

 Sweetened with honey, almond butter and dried fruit, they’re a great healthy alternative and will keep your kid’s tummy from rumbling.

 Hopefully this blog has simmered your long-flight snack nerves!
 Plane snacks don’t have to be excruciatingly expensive and unsatisfying.
 They can be full of flavor, easy to prepare, and for the little ones, a source of entertainment.

 Bringing snacks from home will ultimately save you time, money and disappointment!